fenago/rabbitmq-jupyterlab/Lab_12_cb.md

 We will see how to use these features in the first three recipes.

 Sometimes, there are problems that prevent RabbitMQ from starting.
-In this case, it\'s mandatory to fix the problem directly on the server machine where the issue persists, and to reset the broker.
-We\'ll see this in the [*What to do when RabbitMQ fails to restart*] recipe.
+In this case, it's mandatory to fix the problem directly on the server machine where the issue persists, and to reset the broker.
+We'll see this in the [*What to do when RabbitMQ fails to restart*] recipe.

 However, debugging messages is a part of application development too.
 In this case, we need to know the exact information exchanged between RabbitMQ and its clients.
-It is possible to use a proxy built-in tool, part of the Java client API (see the [*Debugging RabbitMQ\'s messages*] recipe) or to use an advanced network monitor to examine the traffic, as we will see in the [*Debugging using Wireshark*] recipe.
+It is possible to use a proxy built-in tool, part of the Java client API (see the [*Debugging RabbitMQ's messages*] recipe) or to use an advanced network monitor to examine the traffic, as we will see in the [*Debugging using Wireshark*] recipe.

-Monitoring RabbitMQ\'s behavior
+Monitoring RabbitMQ's behavior
 -------------------------------------------------